 The U.S.-Russia Business Council (USRBC),a premier trade association based in Washington, DC with an office in Moscow, represents the trade and investment interests of its U.S. and Russian member companies.
 The USRBC seeks to expand and enhance the U.S.-Russian commercial relationship by engaging in advocacy efforts with both the U.S. and Russian governments on behalf of its members; assisting member companies with troubleshooting and new business development; providing information and analyses to support business decisions; and facilitating access and networking opportunities, including briefings with government officials and private-sector leaders.

-THE FRANCO-RUSSIAN CHAMBER OF COMMERCE AND INDUSTRY (CCIFR)
+THE FRANCO-RUSSIAN CHAMBER OF COMMERCE AND INDUSTRY (CCI FRANCE RUSSIE)

-- Building the business community: organization and staging of sectoral committees (Customs/Logistics/Certification, Tax & Accounting, Marketing & PR, HR), business presentations and B2B meetings, cultural events, and delegations from regional companies;
+- Building the business community: organization and staging of sectoral committees, business presentations and B2B meetings, cultural events, and regional delegations

 THE BELGIAN–LUXEMBOURG CHAMBER OF COMMERCE